By default, whenever you’re in a cell in Excel and hit the Enter/Return key, the cursor would go down one cell.

 VBA Code to Change Cursor Movement After the Enter Key

-While the keyboard shortcut is great, if you want the change the default movement of the cursor when the enter key is hit, you can do that with a very simple one-line VBA code.
+While the keyboard shortcut is great, if you want to change the default movement of the cursor when the enter key is hit, you can do that with a very simple one-line VBA code.

 Make the Change In All Excel Files (the Entire Excel Application)